subsquid/docs/versioned_docs/version-Firesquid/index.md

 ## Migration from earlier versions

-If you have an existing project and need to migrate to the latest Squid version, follow this [Guide](/recipes/migrate-to-fire-squid).
+To migrate to the latest FireSquid release, follow the [Migration Guide](/migrate/migrate-to-fire-squid).

 ## Bug bounties and community support